hsnlab/escape/pox/ext/doc/source/util/netconf.rst

-:any:`AbstractNETCONFAdapter` contains the main function for communication over NETCONF such as managing SSH channel, handling configuration, assemble RPC request and parse RPC reply
+:any:`AbstractNETCONFAdapter` contains the main function for communication over NETCONF such as managing SSH channel, handling configuration, assemble RPC request and parse RPC reply.

 Module contents
 ---------------